-Iceland is an otherworldly place of fire and ice, marooned near the top of the globe, where the mighty forces of nature have created a volatile playground, perfect for a unique adventure riding experience.
+Come and discover Iceland with us!
+Iceland is an otherworldly place of fire and ice, marooned near the top of the globe.
+This is where the mighty forces of nature have created a volatile playground, perfect for a unique adventure riding experience!

-Glaciers, lava fields, volcanoes, tundra, geysers, hot springs, waterfalls and fjords form our pristine wilderness landscape, as we explore this island on isolated roadways and remote gravel tracks.
+Glaciers, lava fields, volcanoes, tundra, geysers, hot springs, waterfalls and fjords form a pristine wilderness landscape.
+We will explore this island on isolated roadways and remote gravel tracks.
 This Iceland Motorcycle Tour features a mix of paved and unpaved roads.

 For our tour of Iceland on primarily paved roads only, please see Iceland – Beyond the Wall.